 Food Nerd Notes:

-The Brussels sprout is a cultivar of wild cabbage grown for its edible buds.
+its edible buds.
 The leafy green vegetables are typically around 1.0 - 1.5 inches in diameter and look like miniature cabbages.

 Forerunners to modern Brussels sprouts were likely cultivated in ancient Rome.
 Brussels sprouts as we now know them were grown possibly as early as the 13th century in what is now Belgium.
 The first written reference dates to 1587.
 During the 16th century, they enjoyed a popularity in the southern Netherlands that eventually spread throughout the cooler parts of Northern Europe.
 Production of Brussels sprouts in the United States began in the 18th century, when French settlers brought them to Louisiana.
 Thomas Jefferson grew them at Monticello.
 The first plantings in California's Central Coast began in the 1920s, with significant production beginning in the 1940s.
 Currently there are several thousand acres planted in coastal areas of San Mateo, Santa Cruz, and Monterey Counties of California, which offer an ideal combination of coastal fog and cool temperatures year-round.
 The harvest season lasts from June through January.
 They are also grown in Baja California, Mexico, where the harvest season is from December through June.